polyaxon/polyaxon/docs/templates/experimentation/hyperparameters_search.md

 Hyperparameters selection is crucial for creating robust models, since they heavily influence the behavior of the learned model.
-Finding good hyperparameters involves can be very challenging, and requires to efficiently search the space of possible hyperparameters as well as h ow to manage a large set of experiments for hyperparameter tuning.
+Finding good hyperparameters involves can be very challenging, and requires to efficiently search the space of possible hyperparameters as well as how to manage a large set of experiments for hyperparameter tuning.

-The way Polyaxon performs hyperparameters tuning is by providing to the data scientists a selection of search algorithms, Polyaxon supports both simple approaches such as `random search` and `grid search`, but it also provides a simple interface for to advance approaches, such as `Hyperband` and `Bayesian Optimization`.
+The way Polyaxon performs hyperparameters tuning is by providing to the data scientists a selection of search algorithms.
+Polyaxon supports both simple approaches such as `random search` and `grid search`, and provides a simple interface for advanced approaches, such as `Hyperband` and `Bayesian Optimization`.

 All these search algorithms run in an asynchronous way, and support concurrency to leverage your cluster's resources to the maximum.